rstiller/slf4ts/packages/slf4ts-cassandra-log-adapter/README.md

 // create an instance of Client const client = new Client({ contactPoints: ["127.0.0.1:9042"] });

-// Create an instance of the logging Adapter for each client
+// Create an instance of the logging adapter for each client
 // creates/uses a logger with group "cassandra" and the keyspace of the client as name (empty string if not configured) new CassandraLogAdapter(client);

+// Create an instance of the logging adapter with a precreated logger instance const logger: ILoggerInstance = LoggerFactory.getLogger("my-cassandra");
+new CassandraLogAdapter(client, logger);

 // use the client as usual
 client.connect(() => {